mjakubowski84/parquet4s/site/docs/docs/projection.md

 # Projection

 Schema projection is a way of optimization of reads.
 When calling `ParquetReader.as[MyData]` Parquet4s reads the whole content of each Parquet record even when you provide a case class that maps only a part of stored columns.
 The same happens when you use generic records by calling `ParquetReader.generic`.
-However, you can explicitly tell Parquet4s to use different schema.
+However, you can explicitly tell Parquet4s to use a different schema.
 In effect, all columns not matching your schema will be skipped and not read.
 You can define the projection schema in numerous ways:

-1. by defining case class for typed read using `projectedAs`
+1. by defining case class for typed read using `projectedAs`,
-2. by defining generic column projection (allows reference to nested fields and aliases) using `projectedGeneric`
+2. by defining generic column projection (allows reference to nested fields and aliases) using `projectedGeneric`,
-3. by providing own instance of Parquet's `MessageType` for generic read using `projectedGeneric`
+3. by providing your own instance of Parquet's `MessageType` for generic read using `projectedGeneric`.

 ```scala mdoc:compile-only
 import com.github.mjakubowski84.parquet4s.{Col, ParquetIterable, ParquetReader, Path, RowParquetRecord}